ankarion/blog/content/postgresql/jsonb.md

 [//]: <> (# Jsonb outline:- definition- usage- benchmarks- future work)

 In this article, I want to introduce you a type "jsonb".
-It is not new, but it is frequently used tool in PostgreSQL.
+It is not new, but it is frequently used type in PostgreSQL.

 # Definition
 At first glance, jsonb looks like a usual json except for some differences in guts: